ozone-his/ozone-docs/docs/implementers/enable-sso.md

 To run with SSO, you need to:

 - Set the necessary environment variables.
-You can do this by setting necessary environment variables in your shell or in a `.env` file.
-The `.env` file is automatically mounted into the container when you run Docker Compose.
+You can do this by exporting directly in your shell (e.g. `export ENABLE_SSO=true`) or set them in a `.env` file.
+The environment variables set in the `.env` file will be automatically picked up by Docker Compose when you run the Docker Compose files and will be available to all containers.
 Below are the environment variables that you need to set:

 ```bash
 ENABLE_SSO=true